milvus-io/milvus-docs/CONTRIBUTING.md

 Thank you for your interest in contributing to Milvus documentation! :tada:

-If there's anything you'd like to change in the docs, you can click the **Edit** button located on the upper right of most pages in the [website](https://www.milvus.io/docs/guides/get_started/install_milvus/install_milvus.md), and then [file an issue](https://github.com/milvus-io/docs/issues/new/choose) in the Milvus docs repository.
+If there's anything you'd like to change in the docs, you can click the <b>Edit</b> button located on the upper right of most pages in the [website](https://www.milvus.io/docs/guides/get_started/install_milvus/install_milvus.md), and then [file an issue](https://github.com/milvus-io/docs/issues/new/choose) in the Milvus docs repository.

 ### Contributing to the Blog